bamos/bamos.github.io/_posts/2014-10-26-preventing-passive-voice-latex.md

 Note: The return status and correct flag handling are available in my fork at [bamos/write-good][bamos/write-good].
+I've submitted a [pull request][pr] to merge these changes into the original repository.

 {% highlight make %}
 SRC=$(wildcard *.tex)